 Administrators on a Writable license have access to features that allow them to support teachers, monitor growth, and unify instructional resources and assessments across the school or district.
+School leaders can be added as administrators using these directions.

 ❗ Note: Administrators using HMH Ed cannot currently launch from Ed into Writable.
 You will need to create an account directly on Writable and then contact us at firstname.lastname@example.org to be added to the license.